 RadarFirst offers a purpose-built incident management solution that addresses privacy, security, and compliance incident assessment and notification decisioning via patented technology and streamlined automation.

-Radar® Privacy, powered by the patented Radar® Breach Guidance Engine, features automated risk quantification for expedited breach notification decisioning.
+Radar Privacy, powered by the patented Radar Breach Guidance Engine, provides automated risk quantification to expedite breach notification decision-making.
 The solution automates the privacy risk assessment and immediately solves the most complex questions after a breach occurs:

 1. Does this breach require us to notify regulators or affected individuals?